knpuniversity/javascript/knpu/ep4-reactjs/api-authentication.md

 Back to the code!
 Until this moment, `render()` was the only "special", React-specific, method in our class.
 But there are a *few* other special methods called "lifecycle" methods.
 The `componentDidMount()` method is one of those: if this exists, React calls it right *after* our component is rendered to the DOM.
-And *this* is best place to make any AJAX requests needed to populate your initial state.
+And *this* is the best place to make any AJAX requests needed to populate your initial state.

 Actually, we *could* have left this code in the `constructor()`.
 Because we're